Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Evaluation

+\paragraph{Hyperparameters.} We perform various parameter ablations on the key parameters having the most influence over the quality of the method's results.
+The results, along with the optimal values, are highlighted in Figure~\ref{fig:ablations_1}. \begin{itemize}

-\item \textbf{Loss Scale} Increasing the loss encourages the model to retain more features of the original design.
-However, setting it too high causes large optimization steps and artifacts.
+\item \textbf{Optimization Step Size.} Increasing the optimization step size encourages the model to retain more features of the original design by converging faster to the target activations.
+However, setting it too may lead to artifacts when overshooting the local minimum.

-\item \textbf{Optimization Steps Count} Increasing the number of steps while reducing their magnitude avoids artifacts and improves fidelity, albeit at higher computation time.
-Too many small steps can overfit to the original activations.

-\item \textbf{Diffusion Guidance Steps} We guide the process through all 50 denoising steps, unlike \citet{michel2023diffusionhandles} (which stops at step 38).
-This extended guidance yields more refined results, likely because our method remodels the entire image space.
+\item \textbf{Diffusion Guidance Steps.} We guide the process through all 50 denoising steps, unlike DiffusionHandles \citet{pandey2024diffusionhandles} (which stops at step 38).
+This extended guidance yields sharper and more refined results, likely because our method remodels the entire image space, as opposed to limiting itself to a single object.

+\item \textbf{Optimization Steps Count.} Increasing the number of optimization steps at each denoising iteration while reducing their magnitude avoids artifacts and improves fidelity, albeit at higher computation time.
+Too many small steps can also cause the method to overfit to the original activations.